 The family separation and detention crisis is not over; the administration is still separating migrant children from their families as they cross the border, and the total number of separated children remains unknown.
 At least four companies in CalPERS' portfolio – CoreCivic, GEO Group, General Dynamics, and United Rentals - are providing the very resources the administration depends on to carry out these crimes against humanity.

 Tell CalPERS: Complicity in crimes against humanity is not an option!

-With more than $231 million of shares in CoreCivic, GEO Group, General Dynamics, and United Rentals, CalPERS is investing in companies that are profiting off of policies designed to inflict grave harm and lasting trauma on children and families fleeing horrific violence and persecution.
+With nearly $300 million worth of shares in CoreCivic, GEO Group, General Dynamics, and United Rentals, CalPERS is investing in companies that are profiting off of policies designed to inflict grave harm and lasting trauma on children and families fleeing horrific violence and persecution.
 The separation, detention, and deportation of refugees and asylum seekers - to countries where they face serious threats to their life and freedom - violates fundamental human rights enshrined in international law.
 Thanks to fierce opposition from stakeholders, CalSTRS announced plans to divest from for-profit prison companies; it's imperative that CalPERS follows their lead.
 CalPERS is widely recognized as a leader in socially responsible investing; it’s time they lived up to that reputation.

 Demand that CalPERS immediately divest from GEO Group and CoreCivic, and pressure General Dynamics and United Rentals to urgently end their material support for the detention of migrant children.

 CalPERS Executive Officers and Board Members

 From: [Your Name]